YounesB-McGill/modeling-assistant/modelingassistant/model/link-metamodels.md

 Workspace, and select the source ecore file (eg, classdiagram.ecore).
 1. Expand Solution and add a classDiagram reference to it of EType ClassDiagram.
 1. Expand SolutionElement and add an element reference to it of EType NamedElement.
 1. Select File > New > Other > EMF Generator Model and follow the steps.
-Select modelingassistant as the root class.
+Select both modelingassistant and classdiagram as the root classes.